-Nevada caucuses get underway as state Dems hope to avoid repeat of Iowa chaos
+Nevada caucuses underway as Sanders takes early lead

-The Nevada caucuses are getting underway on Saturday as Democratic presidential hopefuls face a more diverse electorate, with Sen. Bernie Sanders looking to keep his early momentum going -- and with state Democrats hoping to avoid the chaos that hit Iowa’s caucuses earlier this month.
+The Nevada caucuses are underway as Sen. Bernie Sanders takes an early lead -- and state Democrats are cautiously hopeful they will avoid the chaos that hit Iowa’s caucuses earlier this month.

+Early votes coming into the Fox News Decision Desk indicate the Vermont Democratic socialist is off to a strong start in the nation's third contest in the Democratic presidential primary, but it is too early to project whether he will win.
+With 26 percent of the votes in, Sanders has 44.7 percent.

+According to the early returns, former Vice President Joe Biden is in second place with 17.1 percent, Sen. Elizabeth Warren, D-Mass., has 11.2 percent, billionaire Tom Steyer has 10.7 percent and former South Bend, Ind.
+Mayor Pete Buttigieg has 9.6 percent.
+Ultimately 36 delegates are at stake.

-The closely-watched process began at noon local time, with Nevada Democrats cautiously optimistic that they will avoid a repeat of the technical glitches that plagued the caucuses in Iowa.
+The closely-watched process began at noon local time, with Nevada Democrats optimistic that they will avoid a repeat of the technical glitches that plagued the caucuses in Iowa.
 Those fears led the state Democratic Party to decide to rely on traditional reporting by phone, rather than an app made by the same developer that created the app blamed for the debacle in Iowa.
 It has also scrapped a plan to use a Google Forms app loaded onto iPads.

 NEVADA DEMS HOPE TO AVOID CAUCUS CHAOS: HERE'S HOW THE PROCESS IS SUPPOSED TO WORK